 More details on Computer Science courses can be found under Teaching.

 What is expected of you?
-In the first place you should be very precise and able to work out, step by step, the solution to a problem in a logical manner.
+In the first place, you should be a very precise person and able to work out, step-by-step, the solution to a problem in a logical manner.
 You also need to be creative, resourceful, responsible and adaptable.

 - Systems Analyst/Designer: These people are in the link between the programmer and the user, converting the user's requirements into system designs.

 - Programmer (This is an entry level position): These are the people who convert systems designs into a form understood by the computer.
 Application programmers are concerned more with business requirements, whereas technical programmers are concerned primarily with more complex tasks.

 - Technical specialists: These are experts in areas such as Data Communication Networks, Databases and Operating Systems.

 - Research and development: in both University and commercial worlds is a very rewarding experience for those that are academically minded.

 The Department of Computer Science at UCT is a leading research institution in South Africa.
 Our academic staff are nationally and internationally active and recognized.
 Our research addresses the issues confronting our country: we actively pursue international excellence while addressing local needs.

 We are looking for creative and enterprising students to join us.
 Postgraduate study in our Department means taking part in our research programmes, because all postgraduate degrees in Computer Science at UCT are research degrees.
 All degrees are evaluated externally by international experts, who have consistently praised their quality.
 Students publish internationally and frequently present their work at international conferences.
 Our graduates are actively recruited by national and international industry.